This guide will focus on full bartending schools in Atlanta that offer classes from pouring beers to making cocktails and preparing drinks quickly.

 If the city or county you plan to work in requires Responsible Alcohol Sales and Service training, this can be done online for as little as $15-$20

 How Long Is Bartending School in Atlanta?

 It depends on the length of the course and what kinds of training you are taking.
 If you’re taking Responsible Alcohol Sales (required in some parts of Georgia) training, it can be done in as little as two hours.

-Others that teach more of the industry may be up to 40 hours (usually taking 1-2 weeks to complete) and cover everything from making drinks and knowing how to serve cocktails, wines and beers.
+Others that teach more of the industry may be up to 40 hours (usually taking 1-2 weeks to complete) and cover everything from making drinks to knowing how to serve cocktails, wines and beers.

-RASS Training programs
+RASS Training Programs

 If you need your Alcohol Compliance Training, here are some we found listed.
 These courses last approximately 2 hours and provide an overview of the current alcohol-related regulations in Georgia, including state laws, ordinances, and codes that may impact your daily operations.
 The course also covers criminal and civil liabilities you should know.

 - Serving Alcohol Inc.

 - Marchman Consulting

 - Training Institute for Responsible Vendors